 Despite his record-setting college career, Cobbs went undrafted by the NFL.
 But after signing as a free agent, Cobbs worked his way to a solid career with the Miami Dolphins as running back, receiver, and special teams player.

 The Mean Green sent three players to the NFL in 2012.

 Lance Dunbar finished his college career as the Mean Green's all-time leading rusher, becoming the sixth player in NCAA history with 4,000 yards rushing and 1,000 yards receiving in his career.
 Dunbar signed as a free agent with the Dallas Cowboys, as did teammate Jamize Olawale, a JUCO transfer to NT who caught the Cowboys' attention at North Texas's pro day at Apogee Stadium prior to the NFL draft.
-Olawale made the Cowboys' practice team while Dunbar made the 53-man roster and saw extensive playing time at running back and special teams.
+Olawale ended up with Oakland and earned a starting job with the Raiders, while Dunbar is seeing significant playing time at running back.
 Dunbar and Olawale were the 21st and 22nd running backs in North Texas history to reach the NFL.

 Linebacker Craig Robertson, No. 3 all-time in tackles at North Texas, is starting for the Cleveland Browns.
 In 2013, he was second on the Browns in tackles with 93, had two interceptions, and got his first NFL sack - at the expense of Cowboys' QB Tony Romo.